[Auto] The definitive Canada car insurance premiums barometer (2023)

 Gender is a factor that can have influence on the car insurance premiums you pay.
 Indeed, we could calculate from the ICBC's report data that on average, male drivers pay $1,935 for their annual car insurance premiums, when female drivers 'only' pay $1,859 for the exact same coverage - which represents a 4.1% difference between both gender.

-Source Canadian Private Passenger Vehicle Insurance Rate Comparisons (EY for the ICBC, October 2022)
+Source Canadian Private Passenger Vehicle Insurance Rate Comparisons (ICBC, October 2022)

 In addition to its expert editorial line around insurance and financial products, HelloSafe explores broader topics relating to global consumption in Canada and around the world.
 The aim is to decipher certain complex subjects for consumers and to provide everyone with the latest information.
 It is within this framework that HelloSafe regularly carries out studies on trends relating to current personal finance in Canada.